HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Proposed Method

+where \(f_{\theta}\) is a neural network with hidden size \(256\).
+This formulation allows the latent dynamics of the network to evolve smoothly between two adjacent sampling points.
+In the context of battery degradation, the internal electrochemical states do not change abruptly but evolve gradually, governed by continuous physical processes such as ion diffusion, and solid–electrolyte interphase (SEI) growth~\cite{wang2018review}.
+This enables the continuous transition model to capture variable-rate degradation behaviors and preserve the temporal continuity of health indicators. \([\,\cdot;\cdot\,]\) denotes vector concatenation, and \(\odot\) denotes element-wise multiplication.
+The final output of the ODE-LSTM block is

-The output features from the CNN + A-LSTM and ODE-LSTM branches are concatenated into a single vector of dimension 384, which is then passed through a linear layer followed by a sigmoid activation function.
-The resulting value is multiplied by a scaling factor of 3000 to produce the final prediction, representing the RUL.
-Our proposed hybrid deep learning model is trained using Mean Squared Error (MSE) loss function, optimized with the AdamW optimizer~\cite{loshchilov2017decoupled}.
+The output features from the CNN\,+\,A-LSTM and ODE--LSTM branches are concatenated into a single vector of dimension \(384\), which is then passed through a linear layer followed by a sigmoid activation:

+Here, the factor \(3000\) scales the sigmoid output from \([0,1]\) to \([0,3000]\) \emph{cycles}, matching the maximum expected RUL range; thus \(\hat{y}\) represents the predicted number of useful remaining cycles (RUL).

+Our proposed hybrid deep learning model is trained using Mean Squared Error (MSE) loss to remain consistent with most previous approaches and ensure a fair comparison.
+In future work, we plan to investigate heteroscedastic loss formulations.
+The model is optimized with the AdamW optimizer~\cite{loshchilov2017decoupled}.
 The MSE loss is defined as:

 Where $N$ is the number of training samples, $y_i$ denotes the ground truth RUL of the $i$-th cycling sample, and $\hat{y}_i$ denotes the predicted RUL of the $i$-th sample.